abelsurafelchat-create/RatanDatingSite/DOCUMENTATION.md

-# IndiDate - Indian Dating & Marriage App 💕
+# IndiDate - Complete Documentation 💕

 > A modern, full-stack dating and marriage platform specifically designed for Indian users with cultural integration, real-time features, and intelligent matching.